delgadiljulian/master-thesis-project/README.md

 ## Core Research Question

-> How does the speed of economic diversification vary across economies highly dependent on non-renewable natural resources, and which structural factors explain these differences?
+> How do the dynamics, speed, and structural patterns of economic diversification differ between resource-dependent (RD) and non-resource-dependent (NRD) economic systems, and which structural mechanisms explain these differences?

 **Conceptual formulation:**

-> *This thesis studies why some economies based on non-renewable natural resources diversify faster than others.*
+> *This thesis studies how varying degrees of non-renewable resource dependence shape the trajectories, speed, and structural patterns of economic diversification.*

 ---